Training and Technical Assistance Center (TTAC)

 The Peace Institute has established itself as the leading community-based homicide response agency in the state of Massachusetts.
 We are recognized by the City of Boston as a key partner.
 We’re funded by the Massachusetts Office of Victim Assistance (MOVA), the Boston Public Health Commission (BPHC), the Boston Police Department, and a line item in the state budget to provide emotional and practical support for families in the first 24-72 hours after a homicide happens and ongoing advocacy.

-The Peace Institute offerings the following services to community-based organizations, providers, city and state agencies, and other public health officials and institutional stakeholders:
+The Peace Institute offers the following services to community-based organizations, providers, city and state agencies, and other public health officials and institutional stakeholders:

 - Training on every aspect of coordinated, consistent, and compassionate homicide response in the immediate aftermath of a homicide as well over the long-term;